sphinx-doc/sphinx/Doc-3k/library/tempfile.rst

 .. function:: mkstemp([suffix[, prefix[, dir[, text]]]])

    Creates a temporary file in the most secure manner possible.
-There are no race conditions in the file's creation, assuming that the platform properly implements the :const:`O_EXCL` flag for :func:`os.open`.
+There are no race conditions in the file's creation, assuming that the platform properly implements the :const:`os.O_EXCL` flag for :func:`os.open`.
 The file is readable and writable only by the creating user ID.
 If the platform uses permission bits to indicate whether a file is executable, the file is executable by no one.
 The file descriptor is not inherited by child processes.

    Unlike :func:`TemporaryFile`, the user of :func:`mkstemp` is responsible for deleting the temporary file when done with it.